YouTube Video Thumbnail

 Ayres Alumni Memorial Hall

-Ayres houses the Psychology department, as well as the Admissions and Administration offices.
+Ayres Hall houses the Psychology Department, as well as the Admissions, Marketing, and Administration offices.
 One large state-of-the-art classroom (referred to as the “Courtroom”) is located on the main floor.

 Zondervan Library

-University Archives & Special Collections is also located in in the Zondervan Library building.
+The Archives & Special Collections is also located in the Zondervan Library building.